Reds vs. Dodgers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 31 RBI (63 total hits).
-He's also swiped three bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 32 RBI (64 total hits).
+He's also swiped five bases.

-- Steer has picked up at least one hit in two straight games.
-In his last five games he is batting .308 with a double, four walks and three RBI.
+- Steer has picked up a hit in three games in a row.
+In his last five games he is batting .357 with a double, four walks and four RBI.

 Steer Recent Games